-To qualify for award of the degree of Bachelor of Theology a candidate shall accrue an aggregate of at least 240 credit points, including satisfactory completion of the core subjects noted below.
+To qualify for award of the double degree of Bachelor of Business and Bachelor of Theology a candidate shall complete at least 320 credit points, including satisfactory completion of the core and specialisation subjects of each course noted below.

-Content of the course of study Credit points Core subjects ACA101 Faith and Purpose BIB104 Old Testament Foundations BIB105 New Testament Foundations BIB204 Biblical Interpretation CCM101 Introduction to Cross Cultural Ministry HIS102 Church History Foundations LEA201 Leadership Principles MIN101 Introduction to Pastoral Ministry MIN102 Christian Spirituality THE105 Introduction to Theology (previously THE101 Christian Worldview) THE201 Christian Ethics THE202 Christ and Salvation 10 x 12 Restricted Electives 20 credit points BIB 200 level 20 credit points THE 200 level 10 credit points BIB 300 level 10 credit points CCM/EXP/MIN/WOR 200 level or above 10 credit points THE 300 level 10 x 7 Electives 20 credit points at 100 level or above 10 credit points at 200 level or above 20 credit points 300 level 10 x 5 Rules of progression Maximum of 10 subjects (100 credit points) at 100 level, and at least four subjects (4 Other protocols N/A
+Content of the co urse of study Credit Points Core subjects ACC101 Accounting for Decision Making BIB104 Old Testament Foundations BIB105 New Testament Foundations BIB204 Biblical Interpretation BUS101 Business Law BUS102 Economics BUS204 Business Analytics CCM101 Introduction to Cross Cultural Ministry HIS102 Church History Foundations LEA201 Leadership Principles MAN101 Introduction to Management MIN101 Introduction to Pastoral Ministry MIN102 Christian Spirituality RES101 Introduction to Academic Writing and Research THE105 Introduction to Theology (previously THE101 Christian Worldview) THE201 Christian Ethics THE202 Christ and Salvation 10 x 18 Specialisations 1 major (specialisation) of 8 subjects from the Bachelor of Business 10 x 8 Electives 20 credit points BIB 200 level or above 20 credit points THE 200 level or above 10 credit points at 100 level or above 10 credit points at 300 level NOTE: The following subjects must be completed in addition to the subjects included in the Accounting major by any student wishing to gain acceptance into certain professional bodies (CPA Australia or CAANZ).
+To achieve professional accounting association entry, students will be required to exceed the 320 credit points for this course.
+10 x 6